nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

 ![saga coreography 2](https://www.baeldung.com/wp-content/uploads/sites/4/2021/04/saga-coreography-2.png)

-In this example, the Payment microservice reports a failure, and the SEC invokes the compensating transaction to unblock the seat.
+In this example, the Payment microservice reports a failure, and the SEC invokes the compensating transaction.
 If the call to the compensating transaction fails, it is the SEC's responsibility to retry it until it is successfully completed.
 Recall that in Saga, a compensating transaction must be *idempotent* and *retryable*.

-The Saga orchestration pattern is useful for brownfield microservice application development architecture.
-In other words, this pattern works when we already have a set of microservices and would like to implement the Saga pattern in the application.
-We need to define the appropriate compensating transactions to proceed with this pattern.

 ### Saga Choreography